Mason Melia

-Mason Melia (born 22 September 2007) is an Irish professional footballer who plays as a forward for League of Ireland Premier Division club St Patrick's Athletic.
-In January 2026, he will join Premier League club Tottenham Hotspur.
+Mason Melia (born 22 September 2007) is an Irish professional footballer who plays as a forward for club Lincoln City on loan from club Tottenham Hotspur and the Republic of Ireland national team.

 Early life

 A native of Newtownmountkennedy, County Wicklow, Melia attended the Coláiste Chraobh Abhann, captaining the school's under-15 side to the 2022 Leinster U15s Shield, getting a goal and an assist in the 3–0 final victory.

 Club career

 Youth career

 Melia began playing football with local club Newtown Juniors, where he played until joining St Joseph's Boys at under-12 level.
 He later joined Bray Wanderers for a short stint, before moving to League of Ireland Premier Division side St Patrick's Athletic in the summer of 2022.